peterbe/mincss/docs/api.rst

       has to be a dict.
 So, for example ``{'script-encoding': 'latin1'}`` becomes ``--script-encoding=latin1``.

+    * ``optimize_lookup=True``
+      If true, will make a set of all ids and class names in all processed documents and use these to avoid some expensive CSS query searches.

   Instances of this allows you to use the following methods:

   * ``process(*urls)``